Home Ustad Review H.264 vs H.265: Which Codec is Right for Your Video Needs?

 Advanced Video Encoding or H.264 offers top-quality video at a low bit rate and works more efficiently than the other standard video protocols like H.263, MPEG-4 part 2, and MPEG-2.
 However, H.264 requires two things to work properly.

 Since H.264 has no standardized format, with many companies holding varied patents, security camera systems can encode their H.264 differently.
-It is only because of this that all the security systems have their own generic files for H.264 compressed videos.
+Because of this, all the security systems have their own generic files for H.264 compressed videos.

 H.264 Video Bitrate - How Low Can You Go?